 Research Travel Grant – Application Form (PDF)

 Grants to conduct thesis/dissertation research of up to $2,000 are open to research degree students, with priority given to those who have or will have completed their A exams by the date of travel.
 However, all research degree students are encouraged to apply.
 In a typical year, the Graduate School provides funding to 80-100 students who apply.

-Read our story on the Fall 2015 Travel Grant Recipients to learn more and see the application form for more information about eligibility requirements and instructions.
+See the application form for more information about eligibility requirements and instructions.

 Learn more about graduate students who have received travel grants: